-Any concerns regarding Child Protection must be reported to Ms Cozens, Mrs Abrams, Mr Firth or Ms Dunford - Designated Persons for Child Protection.
+Any concerns regarding Child Protection must be reported to Ms Cozens, Ms Banfield, Ms Court, Mrs Hayward or Ms Dunford - Designated Persons for Child Protection.

 Various interventions can then be put in place: